18F/calc-analysis/README.md

 ## Reading the notebooks

-If you just want to read the notebooks, you can actually just use GitHub.
-Just look for the files ending in `.ipynb`.
+If you only want to read the notebooks, you can actually just use GitHub--look for the files ending in `.ipynb`.
 Here's a few to get you started:

   * [Log analysis](log-analysis/log-analysis.ipynb)